 Medical History: The NHS through the decades

-Discover just some of the many medical milestones throughout 71 years of the UK’s National Health Service
+Discover just some of the many medical milestones throughout over 70 years of the UK’s National Health Service

 Launched by the health secretary Aneurin Bevan (second left), the NHS would act as an umbrella organisation and unite medical professionals from different disciplines under a service that would be free for all at the point of delivery.
 The NHS’s first patient was 13-year-old Sylvia Beckingham (left) at Park Hospital in Machester (now Trafford General Hospital).